Top Related Projects

 view.rootContext()->setContextProperty("taoQuickImportPath", TaoQuickImportPath);

-if use QmlEngine, TaoQuick can be use as flow:
+if you use QmlEngine, TaoQuick can be use as follows:

 engine.addImportPath(TaoQuickImportPath);